joelhawksley/identity/components/slides.md

 });
 ```

+^ In React, our tests

-^ In React, we were able to render our component directly,
+^ S were able to render our component directly,

 ^ S then assert against the resulting HTML.

-^ In an ideal world, we'd be able do the same in Rails:
+^ In an ideal world,

 ---

+[.code-highlight: all]
 [.code-highlight: 2]
 [.code-highlight: 4]
 [.code-highlight: 2]